MarcoMengoli/marcomengoli.github.io/_posts/2016-01-10-go-channel.md

 ---

 In this article we experiment with the behavior of buffered or unbuffered channels with the Go language.

+In a very simple and stupid way: the buffer size indicates the number of goroutines that have sent a value on the channel that can go further without blocking.
+The other goroutines block and wait until they enter into the buffer (because of some channel receive operation) or until their value is directly read from the channel (a channel receive operation only if buffer size is 0, which means unbuffered channel).

-Here is the code used in the example, which consist in 4 gorouting which send an int value into the channel and a main which receives and print the 4 values from the channel.
+Here it is the code used in the example, which consist in 4 gorouting which send an int value into the channel and a main which receives and print the 4 values from the channel.
+The code can of corse be improved using "for" cycles, but I left it in this way to be better understandable the sequence of execution at a glance.

 {% highlight go %}
 package main